djhmateer/djhmateer.github.io/_posts/2023-03-17-how to setup technology for an 8 year old.md

 - Supervised account on YouTube - [myfamily](https://www.youtube.com/myfamily/).. seems like I have done this, but use youtube kids. supervised experience . [https://support.google.com/youtube/answer/10314940](https://support.google.com/youtube/answer/10314940).
 Explore is 9+, Explore more is 13+ and Most of YouTube is 18+. [https://support.google.com/youtube/answer/10315823#zippy=%2Cexplore](https://support.google.com/youtube/answer/10315823#zippy=%2Cexplore)

+[https://accounts.google.com/signup](https://accounts.google.com/signup) to setup a new account

+- Note this is not family link.

 If you want to use full blown youtube, setting the restricted mode to on helps block unwanted mature content.